 If you are planning on seeing a lot of Oahu attractions, the GoOahu Card may be a cost effect option for you.
 You can compare different card options here:

 Waikiki accommodations run from the ultra budget to the ultra expensive, from boutique hotels in Waikiki all the way through to vast Waikiki resort hotels.

 Where to stay in Waikiki is very much a personal decision.
 A work colleague of mine stayed at a fun and funky refurbished 1960s hotel – very Hawaii 5-O. I stayed at two different hotels in Waikiki – the Hyatt Regency Waikiki and one of the best hotels in Waikiki, the Royal Hawaiian.

 My second Waikiki hotel was very different.
-The Royal Hawaiian (also known as the Pink Palace) is a Waikiki institution.
+The Royal Hawaiian (often referred to those in the know as the Pink Palace) is a Waikiki institution.
 Built in the 1920s it retains its traditional character and charm.
 I wanted to book an ocean front room, which was easy at the Royal Hawaiian, given its absolute beachfront location.
 The only downside was that rooms in the traditional pink wing of the hotel don’t have balconies – just windows.
 What the Royal Hawaiian does have though, is the more modern Mailani Tower with balconies and uninterrupted ocean views – and a great view of the older, pink wing.

 Booking the Mailani Tower gives you more than just a balcony though.
 With a separate check in area, and free continental breakfast and happy hour (complete with drinks and generous snacks) I felt the Mailani Tower represented good value for money.